Table of Contents:

 - having a privilege boundary

-- mediating between multiple processes that all want to manipulate the state of the same object (for instance, Barkway decides the order of the popup stack, which is global shared state)
+- mediating between multiple processes that all want to manipulate the state of the same object (for instance, the now deprecated Barkway decides the order of the popup stack, which is global shared state)

 - having something persist in the background when switching between apps or closing/reopening apps (for instance, Telepathy puts telephony, instant messaging and other real-time communications in the background)